mvolkmann/blog/src/flutter.md

    - Click "+ CREATE CREDENIALS".
    - Click "API key".
    - Copy the API key that is displayed.
-   - Create the file `lib/secrets.dart` containing a line like the following:

-     ```dart
-     const googleMapsApiKey = 'AIzaSyBa8V_VTzgkZ9S1T3ixqLo_6l109D0w8lU';
-     ```

-   - Add this file in `.gitignore` so the API key will not be present in the repository.
    - Click the "CLOSE" button.

 1. Enable APIs.